Keisha N. Blain: Career

 In spring 2020, Blain received a Hutchins Fellowship from Harvard University to work on her new book East Unites with West: Black Women, Japan, and Visions of Afro-Asian Solidarity.
 She also serves on various editorial boards, including The Journal of African American History, The Journal of Women's History, and Modern Intellectual History.
 In 2021, Blain co-edited Four Hundred Souls with Ibram X. Kendi.
 The book concerned African-American history and collected works written by ninety Black writers.
 Following its publication, the book was shortlisted for the 2022 Andrew Carnegie Medals for Excellence in Fiction and Nonfiction.

 In April 2022, Blain was awarded fellowships from the Guggenheim Foundation and the Andrew Carnegie Corporation.
 She joined the faculty at Brown University in summer 2022.

 She also served as a consultant to the Crash Course Black American History YouTube series, hosted by Clint Smith.
 She is on the editorial board of the Journal of the History of Ideas.

 Blain is the winner of the 2024 Dan David Prize.

 In 2025, Blain was elected to the Society of American Historians and named editor-in-chief of Global Black Thought, an academic journal published by the University of Pennsylvania Press dedicated to the study of Black intellectual tradition.
+Without Fear: Black Women and the Making of Human Rights by Blain was published in 2025.